Billy Collins: Career

 Collins was a Distinguished Professor of English at Lehman College in the Bronx, where he joined the faculty in 1968.
 He is a founding Advisory Board member of the CUNY Institute for Irish-American Studies at Lehman College.
 Collins has taught and served as a visiting writer at Sarah Lawrence College in Bronxville, New York as well as teaching workshops across the U.S. and in Ireland.
 Collins is a member of the faculty of SUNY Stony Brook Southampton, where (2015) he teaches poetry workshops.

 Collins was named U.S. Poet Laureate in 2001 and held the title until 2003.
+As Poet Laureate, Collins instituted the program Poetry 180 for high schools.
+Collins chose 180 poems for the program and the accompanying book, Poetry 180: A Turning Back to Poetry—one for each day of the school year.
+Collins edited a second anthology, 180 More Extraordinary Poems for Every Day to refresh the supply of available poems.
 Collins served as Poet Laureate for the State of New York from 2004 until 2006.
 Collins served a stint with the Winter Park Institute in Winter Park, Florida, an affiliate of Rollins College.
 In 2012, Collins became Poetry Consultant for Smithsonian Magazine.

 During the summer of 2013 Collins guest hosted Garrison Keillor's popular daily radio broadcast, The Writer's Almanac, on NPR.
 Collins has been invited to read at The White House three times—in 2001, 2011, and 2014.
 In 2014 he traveled to Russia as a cultural emissary of the U.S. State Department.
 In 2013 and 2015, Collins toured with the singer-songwriter Aimee Mann, performing on stage with her in a music-poetry-conversation format.
 Collins and Paul Simon have engaged in four onstage conversations about poetry, music, and lyrics, starting in 2008.
 The conversations were held in 2008 at New York's 92nd Street Y and The Winter Park Institute, in 2013 at the Chautauqua Institution, and in 2013 at Emory University as part of the Richard Ellman Lectures in Modern Literature, where Simon was the 2013 Richard Ellman Lecturer.